What the One Big Beautiful Bill Act means for charitable giving

 Changes coming out of the OBBBA

-What this means for you: If you're in the highest tax bracket and you itemize deductions when filing income taxes, your donations will still count in full, but your tax break will be a bit smaller.
-For example, a $10,000 gift that currently generates a $3,700 tax savings would be limited to $3,500 under the new cap.
+What this means for you: If you itemize deductions, your donations will still count in full, but your tax break will be a bit smaller.
+For example, if you're in the 37% tax bracket, a $10,000 donation that once generated $3,700 in tax savings is limited to $3,500 under the new cap.

 Moves to consider: